 The Price of Spices Oh My!

 How to save money on spices?
 Have you seen the prices on spices in the grocery stores lately?
 With Fall here and the big baking season sneaking up on me I was out shopping for some new spices.
 I had run out of a few of the basics I will need like cinnamon, ginger, nutmeg, allspice and cloves.
 If I wasn’t out of it they were a year or more older.

 Spices are best if they are fresh and you’ve purchased them in the past year.

-I had a recipe for a homemade Pumpkin Spice Coffee Creamer that I found on Pinterest that I wanted to make.
+I had a recipe for a homemade Pumpkin Spice Coffee Creamer that I that I wanted to make.
 On my first ingredient run to the store I found that a small 0.9 ounce bottle of pumpkin pie spice that was needed for the recipe was $4.95.

 WHAT almost $5 for a spice mix?

 I mean the last time I bought a bottle it was about $2.95 a bottle.